-- The URL of the web service. - How to pass authentication information to the external web service, so the user does not have to provide a username and password to view information from the web service. - Optional XSL transformations to apply to the data retrieved from the external web service. - Other options that must be included in the request, for example, special headers or options.
+- The URL of the web service. - The method for passing authentication information to the external web service, so the user does not have to provide a username and password to view information from the web service. - Optional XSL transformations to apply to the data retrieved from the external web service. - Other options that must be included in the request, for example, special headers or options.